au-re/fresh-start/README.md

 npm i
 ```

-Now, you can have a look at the boilerplate application:
+Once the dependencies are installed, you can launch the development environment and have a look at the boilerplate application:

 ```sh
 npm run start
 ```

+This will launch the webpack dev server for you and automatically sync your browser.
+You can now
+view the website on [localhost:3000](http://localhost:3000).

 ## Scripts